4-DS/SinaraML-Def-Guide/docs/source/intro.rst

 The problem of data science in non-IT companies
 ==================================================================================
 Why are so many companies starting to develop AI experiencing serious difficulties?
-If we ask such a question to the developers of AI systems, then we will get a lot of different answers, but the story as it is seen from the side of the Data Scientist invariably repeats itself.
+If we ask such a question to the developers of AI systems, then we will get a lot of different answers, but the story as it is seen from the side of the Data Scientist is the same.

 Let's imagine a large non-IT company that started to develop AI and in which data scientists appeared.
 Adam released the first model.
 Passed the "weights" and a few py files to the prod.